-This blog was updated on 3rd April 2020 at 1:00 PM.
+This blog was updated on 5th August 2020 at 08:00 AM.

 Coronavirus (Covid-19) will have a huge impact on businesses in Ireland and around the world.
 As a result, your business may be facing unprecedented challenges.

 We are monitoring the situation very closely and will update this blog with new information as it becomes available.

 - Payment supports for staff and employers

 - Updates from Revenue

 - Updates from the Companies Registration Office (CRO)

 - Jobs and training

 - Other important updates for businesses in Ireland

 - Temporary Covid-19 Wage Subsidy Scheme.
 This is for businesses that are experiencing a significant decrease in trade but still have work for employees.
 This scheme is extended until March 2021 but will move to a new scheme from September 2020.
 If your employees are currently returning to work, you can still apply this subsidy as long as the business and the employee still fulfil the eligibility criteria.
 If you’re not sure if you’re still eligible, please talk to your accountant who can give you advice.